Forward by Taf Baig

 For the most part, government buildings and facilities are not effectively cleaned.
 This is a particularly serious condition in public schools and government hospitals and health care facilities.

 Green cleaning certification is increasingly used as a form of backdoor regulation.
-Government agencies abdicate through procurement their responsibility to have knowledge of effective cleaning, and pass certification off to non-governmental entities that are not held legally or politically accountable for their decisions.
+Government agencies abdicate through procurement their responsibility to know about effective cleaning and pass certification off to non-governmental entities that are not held legally or politically accountable for their decisions.

-So what might the cleaning industry, professional cleaner and consumer do with regard to “green” in general?
+So what might the cleaning industry, professional cleaner, and consumer do about “green” in general?